im-tomu/fomu-workshop/README.md

 $ screen /dev/ttyACM*
 ```

 If you're running a version of Windows earlier than Windows 10, you will need to install a driver for the serial port.
 Open Zadag again and select `Fomu` from the dropdown list.
 Install the driver for `USB Serial (CDC)`.
-You can then use a program such as [Tera Term](https://tera-term.en.lo4d.com/download):  In Teraterm hit New Connection and select the "Serial Port"-Radio Button.
+You can then use a program such as [Tera Term](https://tera-term.en.lo4d.com/download):  In Teraterm hit `New Connection` and select the `Serial Port` Radio Button.
 If it is greyed out you might have to change your USB Port driver for the Fomu.
-See  Working with Fomu, above.
+See [Working with Fomu](#working-with-fomu), above.

 ```powershell
 PS> ttermpro.exe